Well, not MY business specifically, though if you’re interested please call in for a cup of tea one day!

 From a business point of view that also makes sense to Google.
 There are a few articles online that focus on converting organic traffic that focus on small changes to copy.

-But the real meat of My Business is how much easier My Business makes it to use all of Google’s properties than Places.
+But the real meat of My Business is how much easier it is it to use all of Google’s properties in one place, in this respect it beats Google Places hands down.

 How do you make your website more attractive to local shoppers, and how has that audience helped you grow?
 Let me know in the comments section below.